 Defined as ensuring that rooms are properly designated by their current status, & assigned a new status as it changes.
 Both housekeeping & the front desk maintain room status.
-Each coordinates with the other to make sure that rooms are assigned, cleaned & assigned again to maximize room revenue while avoiding a miss-assignment Room status categories/designations are grouped by the guest room's state of occupancy, state of cleanliness & state of exception.
+Each coordinates with the other to make sure that rooms are assigned, cleaned & assigned again to maximize room revenue, while avoiding a miss-assignment Room status categories/designations are grouped by the guest room's state of occupancy, state of cleanliness & state of exception.
 The most commonly used room status codes are Occupied, Vacant, Dirty, Clean, Ready & Out of Order.
-State of Occupancy- Occupied-applies to a room that has been assigned to a guest & that guest has checked in, Vacant-the guest has checked out of the room and Ready-room is available for new occupancy.
+State of Occupancy-Occupied-applies to a room that has been assigned to a guest & that guest has checked in, Vacant-the guest has checked out of the room and Ready-room is available for new occupancy.

-5.5.10 Room Status Code:
+5.5.10 Room Status Code

 Status Code Meaning Vacant/ Ready Available for sale.
-A " $V/R$ " room status is the only status a room can be sold in.
+A "V/R" room status is the only status a room can be sold in.
 Vacant/Clean Cleaned room, not yet inspected.
 All sleeping rooms are cleaned by a housekeeper & then inspected by a supervisor or manager to ensure it is ready for sale.
-These inspectors then change the code from " $V/C$ " to " $V/R$ ".
-Vacant/Maintena A "V/M" room has been taken out of inventory for some nce reason.
+These inspectors then change the code from "V/C" to "V/R".
+Vacant/Mainte nance A "V/M" room has been taken out of inventory for some reason.
 This is the code assigned to out-of-order rooms.
-Vacant/Dirty A guest checked out, not serviced by housekeeping yet.
+Vacant/Dirty Guest checked out, not serviced by housekeeping yet.
 "V/D" codes take top priority in housekeeping as they must be readied for resale.
-Occupied/Dirty Guest currently occupies the room, the night has passed, but the room has not yet been serviced by housekeeping.
-Occupied/Clean Guest currently occupies the room, & the room has been serviced by housekeeping.
-Typically, there is no inspection for rooms cleaned during the length of an individual guest's stay.
-The expectation is that all rooms are cleaned well, but an occupied room is generally easier to clean than one from which the guest has checked out.
+Occupied/Dirty Guest currently occupies the room, the night has passed, but room has not yet been serviced by housekeeping.